NICOSIA – LIMASSOL – PAPHOS – NICOSIA

 Since there were practically no tourists, we managed to take A LOT OF pictures in this castle.
 Near the castle, you can see the dilapidated building of the sugar cane processing plant.
 From the grapes grown in this area, the Knights produced wine, which was highly valued at that time in Europe.
-The wine is made from certain varieties of grapes using unique technology and nowadays is the main alcohol brand in Cyprus.
+The wine is made from certain varieties of grapes using unique technology and is the main alcohol brand in Cyprus.

+The next stop was the Kourion Archaeological Site.
+The ancient city-state of Kourion was founded in Cyprus around 1200 BC, and in the 7th century AD, after Kourion was ravaged by the Arabs, it was left by the locals and desolated.
 The first thing that caught our eye was the ancient theater.
 At some time, the theater was used for gladiatorial battles and then regained its original purpose.
 In 365 year, a powerful earthquake destroyed both the city and the theater and only in 1961 it was restored and is still used today.

-We had little time left, so we immediately went to Aphrodite’s birthplace… called The Rock of Aphrodite or Petra
+We had little time left, so we immediately went to the birthplace of Aphrodite…The Rock of Aphrodite or Petra

 Did you know that Paphos, during the reign of the Romans was the capital of Cyprus?
 Now there are many hotels, restaurants, nightlife and cozy picturesque bays, which is fully consistent with the canons of luxury holidays.
 Paphos is also famous for its historic sites, many of which are protected by UNESCO.
 I can note the Villa of Dionysus, the Royal Tombs, the catacombs of St. Solomon.
 By the way, there are many museums in Paphos, among them the Archaeological Museum, the Ethnographic Museum of Eliadis and the Byzantine Museum.
 Unfortunately, we did not have time to visit all of them.

-This was a very rich day that passed so quickly and the time has come to come back, but new adventures awaited us…
+This was a very rich day that passed so quickly and the time has come to come back.
+But new adventures awaited us…